 Rising to the challenge

-The Top Track 250 results align with our research into the impact of geopolitics on international trading, which showed that Brexit was causing 68% of UK businesses to exercise increased caution around international growth, but was also encouraging companies to look further afield for new opportunities.
+The Top Track 250 results align with , which showed that Brexit was causing 68% of UK businesses to exercise increased caution around international growth, but was also encouraging companies to look further afield for new opportunities.
 The impacts of Brexit vary enormously from region to region, therefore in order to address any potential negative effects, you should carefully consider what drives your customer base and ensure you are delivering on the things that your customers really value.
 Understanding how your company is perceived in the market place is critical to overcoming short-term obstacles for long-term success.

 We asked our clients with successful international trading to share their insight.